naher94/rehanbutt.com/_projects/shineregistry.markdown

 hero-image-alt: "Shine Registry's home page and a sample registry page"
 hero-background: "shineregistry/shine-hero-background.svg"
 tags: digital UI UX branding
-published: false
+published: true
 ---

 {:.post-callout-medium}
 Elevating and extending the platform through a redesign

-Shine Registry is a platform that gives founders a platform to ask for support as they are starting their businesses.
-This redesign aims formalize a growing start-up’s visual identity with its existing community while also introducing a more scalable and cohesive platform and brand system as it continues to grow.
+Shine Registry is a platform that gives founders a place to ask for support as they are starting their businesses.
+This redesign aids in formalizing a growing start-up’s visual identity with its existing community while also introducing a more scalable and cohesive platform and brand system as it continues to grow.

 Don't forget to check out the <a href="{% link _projects/shineregistrybrand.markdown %}">rebrand</a> as well.